Andrew Rawnsley: Books

 Rawnsley's Servants of the People: The Inside Story of New Labour, published on 27 September 2000, is an account of the early years of New Labour in government.
 The book raised the profile of the feud between Tony Blair and Gordon Brown.
 An expanded paperback edition, including coverage of the 2001 general election, was published on 16 July 2001.

 Rawnsley's The End of the Party: The Rise and Fall of New Labour was serialised in The Observer starting on 21 February 2010 and published in book form on 1 March 2010.
 An expanded paperback edition, taking the story up to the day of Gordon Brown's resignation after the 2010 general election, was published on 30 September 2010.

 Personal life

 In 1990 he married Jane Hall in Cambridge.
-They have three daughters: Olivia (born October 1991), Jessica (born January 1994) and Cordelia (born March 1997).
+They have three daughters: Olivia, Jessica, and Cordelia.

 Rawnsley became a Fellow of the Royal Society of Arts in 2001.